projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

 As for [MariaDB](https://en.wikipedia.org/wiki/MariaDB), it's an open source relational database management system, and that's the reason why I am at Open UK.
 But for the purposes of this presentation, there's only three things I'd like you to know about MariaDB.

-1. First, I think it's fair to portray it as the future of MySQL.
+1. First, I think it's fair to portray MariaDB as __the future of MySQL__.
-2. Second, it has the infrastructure needed for AI, AI in the form of vectors.
+2. Second, it has the __infrastructure needed for AI__, AI in the form of vectors.
 The most prolific use case there is to create RAG applications, which means that the large language models are answering the questions, not based on its general training data, but on the specific data you've provided as the creator of that application.
-3. Third, MariaDB is the database used by Wikipedia.
+3. Third, MariaDB is __the database used by Wikipedia__.

 But now for saving the world.